My Auto Scaling API calls are getting throttled. What can I do to avoid this?

-My application is getting “Rate Exceeded” errors when calling to AWS Auto Scaling.
+My application receives "Rate Exceeded" errors when calling to Amazon EC2 Auto Scaling, AWS Auto Scaling, or AWS Application Auto Scaling.
 What can I do to avoid this error?

-All calls to AWS Auto Scaling, whether from an application, the AWS Command Line Interface (AWS CLI), or the AWS Management Console, cannot exceed the maximum allowed API request rate per account and per region.
-If API requests exceed the maximum rate, you receive a “Rate Exceeded” error and further API calls are throttled.
+All API calls can't exceed the maximum allowed API request rate per account and per Region.
+This includes API calls from the AWS Command Line Interface (AWS CLI) and the AWS Management Console.
+If API requests exceed the maximum rate, then you receive a "Rate Exceeded" error, and further API calls are throttled.

 To avoid the "Rate Exceeded" error and throttling, verify that your application is making only necessary calls.